Bill Cosby: The fall of 'America's Dad'

 The Cosby trial became one of the first celebrity trials of the #MeToo era, and the decision by the judge to allow five more women to testify against him was seen as a key development.

 On this occasion, the jury of five women and seven men took two days to find the comedian guilty on all three counts of sexual assault.
-Now he faces up to 10 years in jail for each count.
+Months later, he was sentenced to a total of three to 10 years in a state prison.

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.